 5. The Program Coordinator will prepare recommendations for action by the Housing Review Board.
-In order to receive a conditional grant, the applicant must meet one of the following criteria: have income below 80% of the AREA median; be 62 years of age or older; or is spending more than 30% of his or her gross income on housing, exclusive of utilities.
+In order to receive a conditional grant, the applicant must meet the following criteria: have income below 80% of the AREA median OR 62 years of age or older and spending more than 30% of his or her gross income on housing, exclusive of utilities.
 Application approvals shall occur as outlined in Section III - Selection, utilizing the method of financing outlined in Section IV - Structure of Financial Assistance, from the Housing Rehabilitation Program Guidelines.